Seals Are Assholes

 Making Seals Puke

 Some salmon farmers in Australia and California have fed local seal populations dead fish that have been injected with lithium chloride in hopes of ruining the blubber balls’ appetites and making them vomit before taking a hike.
 In a way, it worked: The seals would eventually start puking, but not before grabbing a few more mouthfuls of salmon on their way out.

 Throwing a Seal Party

-The most brilliant repellant methods come from the US Department of Commerce’s National Oceanic and Atmospheric Administration, which in 2008 compiled a list of ways to chase off harbour seals and sea lions in California.
-Seal-scaring tactics included banging on pots, decorating at-risk locations with brightly coloured balloons, and using strobe lights, sprinklers, fireworks, music and paintball guns to frighten seals away.
+The most brilliant repellant methods come from the US Department of Commerce’s National Oceanic and Atmospheric Administration, which in 2008 compiled a list of ways to chase off harbor seals and sea lions in California.
+Seal-scaring tactics included banging on pots, decorating at-risk locations with brightly colored balloons, and using strobe lights, sprinklers, fireworks, music, and paintball guns to frighten seals away.
 Regardless of the effectiveness, it sure sounds like a great way to spend a weekend.